 Hulic was designated the preferred bidder in open bidding proposal calls for the project to preserve, manage, and utilize the site of the former Takabatake-cho Court, conducted by Nara Prefecture in March 2017.

 It is a PPP project, in which privately proposed facilities will be constructed and operated on the site of the former Takabatake-cho Court owned by Nara Prefecture.

 The project site comprises a garden and a tea house, which were created by capitalizing on the historic architectural remains of a temple that date back to the Middle Ages, and were the venue for social interactions among intellectuals in the Taisho period.
 In this project, we will build a sophisticated accommodation facility that blends in with the existing trees and the remains of the garden, as well as a dining establishment that serves Japanese-style food prepared using local produce, in order to create something new and appealing for Nara Park.

-We will conclude a basic agreement with the Nara Prefectural Government following consultations, and aim to operate the project in a way that contributes to enhancing the appeal of Nara Park, combined with the garden zone to be developed by Nara Prefecture.
+We aim to operate the project in a way that contributes to enhancing the appeal of Nara Park, combined with the garden zone to be developed by Nara Prefecture.

 A group comprising Hulic, AXS SATOW INC., Tekken Corporation, and Sakata Construction Co., Ltd. was selected as the designated project operator in open bidding proposal calls for the “Ryogoku River Center Development Project,” conducted by the Tokyo Metropolitan Government and the Sumida Ward Government in September 2017.